Case study

 Artifacts

-• Care plan completion dashboard (redacted).
+- Care plan completion dashboard summarizing program-level completion trends.